CCBR/RENEE/docs/RNA-seq/TLDR-RNA-seq.md

 ## 1. Introduction

 When processing RNA-sequencing data, there are often many steps that we must repeat.
 These are usually steps like removing adapter sequences, aligning reads against a reference genome, checking the quality of the data, and quantifying counts.
-RENEE is composed of several sub commands or convience functions to automate these repetitive steps.
+RENEE is composed of several sub commands or convenience functions to automate these repetitive steps.

 With RENEE, you can run your samples through our highly-reproducible pipeline, build resources for new reference genomes, and more!